Ross Perot – Short Biography

 These, however, are just a couple of many illustrious ventures Perot has taken part in.
 He is in fact a billionaire, from Texas who made his fortune in the information technology business.

-Respected by his peers around the world for being an incisive and headstrong businessman, Perot is always keen on good business and making things happen.
+Respected by his peers around the world for being an incisive and headstrong businessman, Perot is always been keen on good business and making things happen.

 Ross Perot – Major Player Since the Beginning